Fayetteville man sentenced for sex trafficking teens online

-FAYETTEVILLE -- A local man received a 40-year prison sentence Tuesday in Washington County Circuit Court for sex trafficking of minors.
+FAYETTEVILLE -- A local man received 40 years in prison with 20 years suspended Tuesday in Washington County Circuit Court after pleading guilty to sex trafficking of minors.

 Circuit Judge Mark Lindsay sentenced Hobbs to 40 years at the Arkansas Department of Correction with 20 years suspended on each count.
 The sentences will run concurrently.
 Hobbs was ordered to register as a sex offender.